 PLWP offers institutes for MWSU graduate credit as well as MWSU graduate courses which are taught by National Writing Project Teacher Consultants; these PLWP courses are available to teachers at the reduced tuition rate of $75 per credit plus MWSU fees.
-The PLWP Summer and Fall 2017 courses count toward three MWSU graduate degrees.
+The PLWP spring courses count toward three MWSU graduate degrees.
 These bargain tuition rates are ONLY available to teachers who pre-register for courses through Prairie Lands Writing Project.

 See Directions for Pre-Registering Here.

 Course Description: Students will read YA novels, picture books, poetry, and discuss issues such as censorship, YA film, graphic novels, the verse novel, and more.

 Dr. Mike Cadden (email@example.com

 ), Professor of English at Missouri Western State University and National Writing PRoject Teacher Consultant.